-The off-Airport transportation analysis for the Proposed Action Alternative addresses operational trafficrelated impacts outside the Airport boundaries, including arterial roads that serve traffic approaching and departing the Airport environs.
+The off-Airport transportation analysis for the Proposed Action Alternative addresses operational traffic-related impacts outside the Airport boundaries, including arterial roads that serve traffic approaching and departing the Airport environs.
 The Proposed Action Alternative represents a major change in the ground access system used by passengers and employees to access the Airport.
 The primary focus of the off-Airport traffic analysis is on changes in traffic conditions that would result from the ground access system improvements proposed under the Proposed Action Alternative.
 The off-Airport transportation analysis completed for the Proposed Action Alternative accounts for increases in Airport-related traffic that would occur in conjunction with increases in Airport passenger activity projected to occur by 2024, 2030, and 2035.
-Such future growth in passenger activity levels at LAX is independent of the Proposed Action Alternative, both existing and future passengers and employees would have more modal choices in how they access LAX resulting in a more balanced multi-modal ground access system.
+Such future growth in passenger activity levels at LAX is independent of the Proposed Action Alternative and would occur even if no improvements were implemented; however, under the Proposed Action Alternative, both existing and future passengers and employees would have more modal choices in how they access LAX resulting in a more balanced multi-modal ground access system.
 The following scenarios were analyzed in the Proposed Action Alternative off-Airport transportation impact analysis: